The Ultimate Guide to Intimate Weddings

 If you are altering your wedding plans to an intimate wedding due to coronavirus restrictions, it is likely you will have to downsize your guest list.
 Downsizing your wedding guest list can be a difficult task as you identify which of your loved ones, unfortunately, can no longer be included.
 However, it is currently a necessity and those guests will understand that it was your only option.

-You already have a fixed limit, 15 people, so this can actually help you make the tough decisions.
-You need to be very selective with a 15 person guest list and your guests will understand this.
-That 15 person limit includes you, your partner, your witnesses and any other attending guests.
-Those considered as working at the event are not included in this number.
+You likely already have a fixed limit, depending on restrictions, so this can actually help you make the tough decisions.
+For example, if you are limited to 15, you’ll need to be very selective with a 15 person guest list and your guests will understand this.
+Previously in England (before lockdown), that 15 person limit includes you, your partner, your witnesses and any other attending guests.
+Those considered as working at the event were not included in this number.

 You are perfectly entitled to say no plus ones, no children, and no extended family.
 Every single person you invite to a wedding this size should be someone that is close to you and that you can’t imagine not being present when you get married.
 If you are planning a sequel wedding, you can always reassure those who cannot be there, that they will be invited to the eventual, second celebration.